neurodata/brainlit/CONTRIBUTING.md

  - [ ] Run an autoformatter.
 We use black and would like for you to format all files using black.
 You can run the following lines to format your files.
 ```pip install black```
 ```black path/to/module.py```
+ - [ ] Remove cell output from notebooks.
+Either do this manually or with [nbstripout](https://github.com/kynan/nbstripout).